nazati123/ECE-POS/email_test/README.md

 Trevor Russell's folder for getting the email application together.

 ## Email templates
+.html files can be viewed in a web browser.
 ### request_submitted.html / request_submitted.mjml
 Email template to be sent out once a request is received.